clairejyzhang/claire.com/posts-learning/01-urban-nature.md

 &nbsp;

-We're at an inflection point with AI.
-It'll either lead to innovation, or complacency with the status quo.
-I believe that by continuing to create thoughtful AI applications, we can leverage AI to create better versions of ourselves, our cities, and the world around us.
+AI is an inflection point.
+It'll either lead to innovation, or amplification of the status quo.
+We need to push for intentional AI applications that create better versions of ourselves, our cities, and the world around us.